rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

 If any step fails, fix or document why it is intentionally skipped.

-1. Make sure you have node installed.
-You can check this by running `node -v` in your terminal.
-If you don't have node installed, you can download it [here](https://nodejs.org/en/download/).
+1. Make sure you have Node.js `20.20.1` or newer on the Node 20 line installed.
+If you use `nvm`, run `cd next && nvm use` to match the version in [`next/.nvmrc`](../next/.nvmrc).
+You can check your current version with `node -v`.
+If you don't have Node installed, you can download it [here](https://nodejs.org/en/download/).

 2. Clone or fork this repository.
 You can do this by running `git clone https://github.com/rit-sse/WebsiteTheSSEquel.git` in your terminal in the directory you want to clone the repository to.